-Figure 2.Protein Maps of Apolipoprotein A-1 and MSP1D1
+Figure 2.Protein Maps of Apolipoprotein A-1 and MSP2N2

-The first MSP, MSP1, was engineered with its sequence based on the sequence of A-1, but without the globular N-terminal domain of native A-1.14 The Membrane Scaffold Protein 1D1 (MSP1D1) variant of MSP1 deletes the first 11 amino acids in the Helix 1 portion (referred to as "H0.5" in Figure 2) of the original MSP1 sequence.3 This MSP1D1 product is an N-terminal histidine-tagged protein with a TEV protease cleavage site between the histidine-tag and the protein sequence.
+The first MSP, MSP1, was engineered with its sequence based on the sequence of A-1, but without the globular N-terminal domain of native A-1.
+The Membrane Scaffold Protein 1D1 (MSP1D1) variant of MSP1 deletes the first 11 amino acids in the Helix 1 portion (referred to as "H0.5" in Figure 2) of the original MSP1 sequence.
+The MSP1D1 protein is an N-terminal histidine-tagged protein with a TEV protease cleavage site between the histidine-tag and the protein sequence.